SNOWxZERO/DataEngineeringZoomCamp/Week 1/README.md

 - The `hostname` is `db` because that’s the service name used in the `docker-compose.yaml` file.
 - The `port` is `5432` because the database container exposes its internal port `5432`.
-- Why not the other options?
-  - `postgres:5433`: Incorrect because `postgres` is not the hostname.
-  - `localhost:5432`: Incorrect because `localhost` refers to the host machine, not the Docker network.
-  - `db:5433`: Incorrect because the internal port of the Postgres service is `5432`.

 ---